ScreenCloud ArrowBack

 Once you’ve downloaded your ScreenCloud app of choice, you’ll see a pairing code that looks a little like the below.

 To use this, you’ll need to head to our website and set up an account to take advantage of our 14-day free trial.
-Once you've done that, you’ll see a screen that looks like the below allowing you to ‘add screen’.
+Once you've done that, you’ll see a screen like the one below, allowing you to ‘add screen.’

 3. Organise your screens